magomezh/Belly-Button-Biodiversity/README.md

 Used Plotly.js and D3 Library to create interactive charts for the dashboard.

+- Update all of the plots/charts any time that a new sample is selected.

 - Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual, and use D3 library to read in `samples.json`.
   - Use `sample_values` as the values for the bar chart.
   - Use `otu_ids` as the labels for the bar chart.
   - Use `otu_labels` as the hovertext for the chart.

 - Display the sample metadata, i.e., an individual's demographic information.
-  - Display each key-value pair from the metadata JSON object somewhere on the page.
+- Display each key-value pair from the metadata JSON object.

   ![bar Chart](Images/bar_chart2.png)